brson/wasm-opt-rs/notes.md

 was to be compatible with `Command`.
 This would mean parsing command-line arguments the way `wasm-opt` does.
-We also discovered that some prospective clients allowed passing arbitrary arguments to `wasm-opt`, which would mean parsing _all_ command-line arguments the `wasm-opt` does.
+We also discovered that some prospective clients allowed passing arbitrary arguments to `wasm-opt`, which would mean parsing _all_ command-line arguments the way `wasm-opt` does.

 [`Command`]: https://doc.rust-lang.org/std/process/struct.Command.html